 New Albany Floyd County School Corporation has a team of individuals who work closely with students, parents and teachers to enhance the student’s independence in the school setting.
 The team works collaboratively to select, design, fit customize, adapt, apply and maintain assistive technology devices.
 Members of the team have varied backgrounds and hold licenses in teaching, speech language pathology, occupation therapy, and physical therapy.
 Assistive Technology Coordinator Dodie Lacey Office (812) 542-5506 Fax (812) 542-4788 email@example.com

-he New Albany Floyd County Autism Team is a resource for parents and teachers of children with Autism Spectrum Disorder.
-The multidisciplinary team is mad up of New Albany Floyd County teachers, therapists, and psychologists who have experience and training in the area of Autism.
+The New Albany Floyd County Autism Team is a resource for parents and teachers of children with Autism Spectrum Disorder.
+The multidisciplinary team is made up of New Albany Floyd County teachers, therapists, and psychologists who have experience and training in the area of Autism.
 The goal of New Albany Floyd County is to educate, facilitate, and empower parents and staff as they help children with ASD achieve their highest educational potential.
-For more information, please contact Cindy Berryman, New Albany Floyd County Autism Consultant at 812-542-2168 or by e-mail at email@example.com.
+For more information, please contact Cindy Knight, New Albany Floyd County Autism Consultant at 812-542-2168 or by e-mail at firstname.lastname@example.org.
 For Additional Information: Christian Sarkine Autism Treatment Center http://www.iupui.edu/~psycdept/autism/ Indiana Resource Center on Autism http://www.iidc.indiana.edu/irca/fmain1.html

 Destruction of Records